araffin/academic-kickstart/content/talk/rlvs/index.md

 event: RLVS 2021
 event_url: https://rlvs.aniti.fr/
 location: Online
-summary: Talk at the reinforcement learning virtual school on applying RL in practice and code-along session with Stable-Baselines3.
-Registration is open and free!
+summary: Talk at the reinforcement learning virtual school on applying RL in practice and hands-on session with Stable-Baselines3.
 abstract:

 # Talk start and end times.